AeroPress Vs French Press | Which’s Better?

 “I want to have good, quick coffee always at hand, so I invented the Aero Press”

 Ask a few questions to yourself before making a decision!
 Are you looking for a device for solo use or for family use?
-How much coffee do you drink daily?
-Are you an Espresso person or a traditional one?
+How much coffee do you need to prepare daily?

 7) Which is best for travel AeroPress or French Press